Duijndam-Dev/XlDialogBox/README.md

 Linked list-boxes (16), linked file-boxes (18) and drop-down combo-boxes (22) should be preceded immediately by an edit box that can support the data types in the list.
 The lists themselves are drawn from the text field of the definition row which should be a range name or a string that represents a static array.
 A linked path box (19) must be preceded immediately by a linked file-box (18).
 Drop down combo-boxes return the value selected in the 7th column of the associated edit box and the position (counting from 1) of the selected item in the list in the 7th column of the combo-box item line.

+#### Icons

+An icon (17) can have either 1, 2 or 3 in its Item text field.
+Any other value results in an error condition.
+The Initial value / result field is ignored.
+The following icons are shown:

+1. shows a white question mark in a blue circle
+2. shows an upside-down exclamation mark in a blue circle
+3. shows an exclamation mark in a yellow warning triangle

 ------